ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-09-04-answering-22-questions-about-van-life.md

 ### How often do you meet people that you would like to travel with again?

 I've met a lot of people on my trips that I'm still in touch with.
 I try to regularly visit all my friends across Europe and I often join friends when they go on a vacation trip.
-But I guess I've met even more people that I haven't seen again.
+But I've probably met even more people that I haven't seen again.
 It seems really challenging to keep long lasting friendships with hundreds of people.

 ### Do you like to read?
 If yes, ebooks or real books?